ziadoz/awesome-php/COLLABORATING.md

 ## Reviewing
 Please work through the following checklist when reviewing a project:

-- Tag pull requests with the most relevant label(s).
+- Ensure suggestions adhere to [CONTRIBUTING](https://github.com/ziadoz/awesome-php/blob/master/CONTRIBUTING.md).
 - Validate URLs work correctly and don't point to anything malicious.
-- Ensure suggestions adhere to [CONTRIBUTING](https://github.com/ziadoz/awesome-php/blob/master/CONTRIBUTING.md).
+- Two approvals per pull request is preferred, but not required.
+- Simple pull requests fixing typos, formatting and broken links can be merged with a single approval.

 ## Enhancements
 If you have an idea on how to improve the project, please open a ticket for discussion using the `Enhancement` label.
 Please don’t make any broad or sweeping changes without consulting other collaborators first and reaching a consensus.